EKarton/Photos-Drive/apps/cli-client/docs/create_mongodb_connection_string.md

 This document outlines how to create your own connection string to your MongoDB database so that you can interact with your database via its APIs

+## Prerequisites

+- A MongoDB account (if you don't have one, you can create one for free at <https://www.mongodb.com/cloud/atlas/register>)

 ## Steps

-1. Go to <https://www.mongodb.com>, click on the login button, and log into your MongoDB account:
+1. Go to <https://www.mongodb.com>, click on the `Sign In` button, and log into your MongoDB account:

     ![Login 1](./images/creating-mongodb-connection-string/login-1.png)